 A: The level of magnification is controlled by a combination of the distance to the object and the focus point set by the grey focus wheel.
 The closer the object, the higher the magnification possible.

-Q: I can’t get my microscope to zoom past a very low magnification, how do i get to 250x?
+Q: I can’t get my microscope to magnify above a very low magnification, how do I get to 250x?

 A: At the closest distance with the clear shield touching the object, there are two possible magnifications.
 The first is at around 50x, but if you continue to rotate the focus wheel, the image will get blurry, then sharp again at a much higher magnification.

 Q: How do I dim the LED lights?

 A: The LED lights can be dimmed or turned off by rotating the grey LED light control wheel near the top of the microscope body.
 If you are having problems with glare, try viewing your intended object at an angle.

 Q: When using the microscope, all I see is a black screen with no image.
 How can I fix this?